-Kenny G Net Worth 2019 – From being a music aficionado to a sideman and finally turning on to becoming the Grammy award-winning smooth jazz saxophonist, Kenny G has come a long way.
+Kenny G Net Worth 2021 – From being a music aficionado to a sideman and finally turning on to becoming the Grammy award-winning smooth jazz saxophonist, Kenny G has come a long way.
 A prodigious child, he developed an affinity for music from an early age.

 By the time he turned ten, he started playing the saxophone and seven years later, debuted as a sideman for Barry White.

-Kenny G was born as Kenneth Bruce Gorelick to Jewish parents in the Seattle’s Seward Park area.
+Kenny G was born as Kenneth Bruce Gorelick to Jewish parents in Seattle’s Seward Park area.
 His association with the saxophone dates back to the time when he was ten years old.

 He took classes on how to play the saxophone from a local trumpeter Gerald Pfister.
 Furthermore, he imitated the records of George Washington Jr. Buffet Crampon alto was the first saxophone that he laid hands on.

 In 1992, he tied the nuptial knot with Lyndie Benson.
 The couple was blessed with two children, Max and Noah.
 However, their union did not last long and the two legally separated in 2012.

 Academically, he attained his formal education from a couple of schools including, Whitworth Elementary School, Sharples Junior High School, and Franklin High School.